Rate this Page

 }

-• It asserts that the message was indeed sent by this actor.
+• Asserts that the message was indeed sent by this actor.

 This signals that the actor considers this delivery failure to be a fatal error.
 You may override this method to suppress the failure or to implement custom fallback behavior.